 For plate panels, the factor k may be reduced in respect of ships of restricted navigation areas: R1 by 10 per cent, R2, R2-RSN and R2-RSN(4,5) by 15 per cent, R3-RSN and R3 - by 20 per cent.
-The factor k for plate panels of a hull of berth connected ships is subject to special consideration.
 In this case, when determining the actual section modulus of hull in accordance with 1.4.8, the strength reduction of compressed plate shall be considered, i.e. where $\sigma{cr} < \sigma_c$ the plates shall be included in the hull girder section, except for the areas adjoining the longitudinals and having a breadth equal to 0,25 of the shorter side of supporting contour, with the reduced factor ψ_n to be determined by the formula